From college students and teachers to companies and their employees, the demand for online education and learning has never been higher.

-It’s not only e-learning startups that are building e-learning platforms, many offline businesses, including educational institutions, are considering building our online platforms as well.
+It’s not only e-Learning startups that are building e-Learning platforms.
+Many offline businesses, including educational institutions, are considering building their online platforms as well.

-But how to create an e-learning website and be exceptional?
-What business model should you choose and what features should you implement?
+But how to build an e-Learning website and be exceptional?
+What features to implement?

 These questions are always among the most important for entrepreneurs.
 In this article, we’ll look into all of them.